binpash/benchmarks/INSTRUCTIONS.md

 3. **Tooling and automation for reuse**: additional scripts automating dependency setup, input validation, and correctness checking.

-4. **Characterization and implications**: additional analysis performing static and dynamic analysis of the benchmark programs.
+4. **Characterization and implications**: additional infrastructure performing static and dynamic program analysis of the benchmark programs.

 This artifact targets the following badges: